 All wood blade vs carbon blade

-In the modern table tennis, professional prefer faster and harder blade.
+In modern table tennis, professionals prefer a faster and harder blade.
 With the new ball, players get harder to impact the spin to the ball.
-Harimoto Tomokazu also confirmed that playing with a more flexible racket give him confidence.
+Harimoto Tomokazu also confirmed that playing with a more flexible racket gives him confidence.
 So what is the wise choice here?

-- Carbon blade is hard and stiff.
+- The carbon blade is hard and stiff.
 It’s not good for beginners.
-The hardness eliminates the feeling of the serve, and service return.
-The stiffness reduces the good vibration to your hand.
+The hardness eliminates the feeling of the service and service return.
+The stiffness reduces the good vibration of your hand.
 All of these pieces of information are crucial to new players (to learn the techniques).
-Use only carbon blade if you are the advanced player, and your playing style is more close-to-table hitters.
+Use only a carbon blade if you are an advanced player, and your playing style is more close-to-table hitters.

 - At present, composition blades (5+2) are the most popular not only for the amateur level but also among top professional players.